af-lab/histone-catalogue/README.md

 For more details, see section *"Usage guidelines and requirements"*, on [A General Introduction to the E-utilities](http://www.ncbi.nlm.nih.gov/books/NBK25497/).

-You should provide the `--email' option:
+You should provide the --email option:

-`scons --email=example@domain.top
+`scons --email=example@domain.top`

 ### api key